ic S/general/checkmark circled Thanks for subscribing! Be on the lookout for our next newsletter.

 Los Angeles Harbor College Tuition Information

-Los Angeles Harbor College is a public institution, so it offers a reduced tuition rate of $1,238 for in-state students who attend full-time.
-For non-California residents, out-of-state tuition is $9,870 a year.
+Los Angeles Harbor College is a public institution, which means it offers a reduced tuition rate of $1,380 for students who qualify as state residents and attend full-time.
+For students who are not considered California-residents, out-of-state tuition is $10,350 a year.

 Public schools receive funds from the state to help them cover costs.
 Public, state schools can offer lower tuition for students who meet the requirements for in-state residency.